Tim-Liam-Hill/SimpleWebBrowser/README.md

 So now when inline doesn't draw rects everything works, but we need to add the rects in the event there is a background color/border/etc. The plan is to make a list of rects when we flush lines and add this to the display list for a block layout

 Bam.
 Did fix things, but now its also broken.
 When we have large passages of text we jump too far down.
 Hmmmmm...
+So the issue isn't actually large text, its when we have large text (eg paragraph) that contains other tags.
+I believe this is because of how we are calculating height.
+Yeah, let's try and write out the flow then implement

 So, how about:
 * keep track of min cursor x